trestrantham/trestrantham.com/resume/index.markdown

 ### Functional Skills ###

-- Skilled at facilitating business and functional requirement gathering and translating those requirements to concise, logical process flows
+- Skilled at facilitating business and functional requirement gathering sessions and translating new information into concise, logical process flows
+- Leads business, analytical, and technical teams with a focus on efficiency and accountability
-- Proficient in architecture design, implementation and optimization in both application development and ETL environments
+- Proficient in architecture design, implementation, and optimization in both application development and ETL environments
+- Collaborates and communicates efficiently with diverse personnel groups from chief officers to junior resources

 ### Technical Skills ###